 It's very easy, but there are a few pointers to get the best results.

-Apples: they need to be chopped fine but not completely pureed.
+They need to be chopped fine but not completely pureed.
 I like to use the food processor because it's easier than chopping by hand.
 Do it when you start with the recipe, and the apple will release juice, which is good.

 Use the right-sized pan, and don't fill it more than ⅔ of its capacity (¾ at the most).

-Baking it: it will rise and crack like most loaf cakes, so be sure it's fully baked.
+It will rise and crack like most loaf cakes, so be sure it's fully baked.
 Being a dense cake made with oil, ensure you use a cake tester or toothpick to check for doneness.

 Powdered sugar glaze

-It is a must in my opinion, with that extra sweet sensation that makes you want to eat the crunchy glazed top and leave the rest of the cake behind.
+It is a must, in my opinion, with that extra sweet sensation that makes you want to eat the crunchy glazed top and leave the rest of the cake behind.

 Kitchen notes

 - Organization: read the recipe first and ensure you have ingredients at the correct temperature, equipment, and enough workspace.
-This will make the process so much easier!
+This will make the process so much easier.

-- Baking time: keep in mind that all ovens and pans are different, even if they look the same or very similar.
+- Baking time: consider that all ovens and pans are different, even if they look similar.
 The baking time in my recipes is as accurate as it can be, but it might take you more or less time.
 You can use a thermometer(like the OXO oven thermometer) to check that your oven is at the right temperature.
 I recommend you keep track of how your oven works and what tiny details you might need to adjust.

 - Olive oil: I make this cake with classic extra virgin olive oil with no complex undertones.
 After baking, this apple loaf doesn't taste of olive oil.
 But it adds an extra richness that is not achieved with other oils.
 At least the ones I tried (sunflower and canola).
 But you can use regular oil.